Foot Care Tips During Pregnancy

 - Exercise your feet and legs.
 It keeps the blood (and fluid) flowing.
 You don’t have to go crazy—gentle stretching exercises and walking are great choices.
 (As is getting a foot massage!)
 Avoid long, unbroken periods of standing or sitting.

 - Keep your feet elevated.
-Propping your feet up on a pillow while you sleep or kick back on the couch helps limit excess swelling in the feet.
+Propping your feet up on a pillow while you sleep or kicking back on the couch helps limit excess swelling in the feet.

 - Wear compression stockings.
 They apply some extra pressure to your legs to help maintain consistent blood flow.